OpenLocalizationTestOrg/azure-docs-pr-test.pt-BR/articles/security/azure-security-threat-modeling-tool-session-management.md

       <!-- Set requireHttps=true; -->
       <wsFederation passiveRedirectEnabled="true" issuer="http://localhost:39529/" realm="https://localhost:44302/" reply="https://localhost:44302/" requireHttps="true"/>
       <!--
-      Use hello code below tooenable encryption-decryption of claims received from ADFS.
-Thumbprint value varies based on hello certificate being used.
+      Use the code below to enable encryption-decryption of claims received from ADFS.
+Thumbprint value varies based on the certificate being used.
       <serviceCertificate>
         <certificateReference findValue="4FBBBA33A1D11A9022A5BF3492FF83320007686A" storeLocation="LocalMachine" storeName="My" x509FindType="FindByThumbprint" />
       </serviceCertificate>